-Chilwell set to miss World Cup through injury
+World Cup 'not possible' after injury - Chilwell

-Ben Chilwell: Chelsea left-back set to miss World Cup with hamstring injury
+Ben Chilwell: Chelsea left-back to miss World Cup with hamstring injury

 Last updated on .From the section Chelsea

-Chelsea say England left-back Ben Chilwell is expected to miss the World Cup after a scan showed he had a "significant" hamstring injury.
+Chelsea's Ben Chilwell says his World Cup dream is over after a scan showed the England left-back has a "significant" hamstring injury.

 Chilwell, 25, suffered the injury in the Blues' 2-1 Champions League win over Dinamo Zagreb on Wednesday.